pluma/axn/README.md

 ## action(data)

-Invokes the action's listeners with the given `data`.
+Invokes the action's listeners in sequence with the given `data`.
+Returns the return value of the last listener called.

+In addition to `data`, each listener will be passed the return value of the previous listener as a second argument, or `data` if the listener is the first in the sequence.

 ## action.listen(fn, [ctx]):Function